 Your notary commission will be mailed to the address provided on your application from the Office of the Great Seal.
 If you have any questions about your notary application once you have mailed it, you may call them at 517-373-2531.

-You may not act as a notary public until you have received your notary commission from the Office of the Great Seal which may take several weeks.
+You may not act as a notary public or perform notorial acts until you are listed as "active" on the State of Michigan website or you have received your notary commission from the Office of the Great Seal which may take several weeks.